Agent Harness Engineering: Why Architecture Matters More Than the Model

 Anthropic's Two-Component Solution

-Anthropic solves this with a bipartite architecture:
+Anthropic solves this with a two-part architecture:

 Initializer Agent – Session 1